5 Things I Learned (or re-learned) in 2017

 Big names in the industry are surprisingly accessible

 I have been fortunate enough to do some freelance work for a national publication (hint, it rhymes with “Hustle and Witness”).
 In that capacity, I have had the opportunity to interview some titans in the field.
 With their vaunted resumes and jam packed schedules, it would be exceedingly easy for them to say they don’t have the time or even blow me off all together.
 Not one has.
-In fact, their willingness to work with me and tremendous professionalism through the process, has reaffirmed that it takes a whole lot of people-skills to get to an appreciable level of success in the athletic performance field.
-Results matter and knowledge matters, but being a good person matters just as much.

 Visual athletes NEED to Visually Train